-The transfer portal doesn't officially open for college softball until June 8, the Monday after the Women's College World Series ends, but the Oklahoma Sooners already have players on the way out just days after falling short in Super Regionals.
+The transfer portal is officially open, and the Oklahoma Sooners already had players on the way out just days after falling short in Super Regionals.
 However, even though the portal has already taken, it will also eventually give back.

 There's already worry around Sooner Nation that OU will lose more players than fans are used to, but head coach Patty Gasso will also be sure to bring in big-time talent with the Sooners still being the standard of college softball, no matter how many zeroes Texas Tech wants to put behind each NIL offer.

-No matter how chaotic things get between now and when the portal closes on June 22, this will be one stop for OU fans to keep up with it all.
+No matter how chaotic things get between now and when the portal closes on Monday, this will be one stop for OU fans to keep up with it all, even as the Sooners are still able to make additions after the portal closes.

 Every OU player entering the transfer portal